elix/elix.org/content/TransitionEffectMixin.md

 **Purpose:** manages state changes that depend upon completion of CSS transitions.

-This mixin primarily works at the beginning of the Elix user interface [pipeline](pipeline):
+This mixin primarily works at the beginning of the [Elix render pipeline](/documentation#elix-render-pipeline):

 > **events** ➞ **methods** → setState → render → update DOM